-- Prepare and provide to the CAM a Major Project Change List for the project that will identify any major project changes that occur during implementation of the Construction Plan.
-The Major Project Change List will be updated on an asneeded basis and will include, but is not limited to: - A description of the scope of the identified challenge necessitating a material change in the Construction Plan - A solution to address the challenge and a rationale for the proposed solution - An update, as necessary, to the milestones and Gantt chart to reflect the new approach - Prepare and provide to the CAM a Construction Report for the facility that will evaluate the actual construction activities compared to the Construction Plan.
-The Construction Report will include, but will not be limited to: - A final schedule of completed milestones - A description of lessons learned - A summary of major project changes - Prepare and provide to the CAM Written Notification of Completion of Construction and Installation for the facility.
-This memorandum will notify the CAM that construction and installation activities have been completed. - Prepare and provide to the CAM a Testing and Commissioning Plan for the facility that will detail the processes, deliverables, and milestones needed to complete testing and commissioning of the project.
-The Testing and Commissioning Plan will include, but is not limited to: - A description of the equipment to be tested - A description of the methodology to test the identified equipment - A list of goals and objectives for each test - A description of the quality control and quality assurance practices for the test methodology - Implement the Testing and Commissioning Plan. - Prepare and provide to the CAM a Testing and Commissioning Report for the facility that will document and evaluate the test results.
-The Testing and Commissioning Report will include, but will not be limited to: - A description of the results for the cold and hot tests for all applicable equipment - A description of any major changes that were made based on findings during the cold or hot testing - Prepare and provide to the CAM a Written Notification of Completion of Commissioning for the project that will notify the CAM that all testing and commissioning activities have been completed, and that the project is now ready to commence commercial operations.
+- Prepare and provide a Testing and Commissioning Plan for the facility that will detail the process, deliverables, and milestones associated with the testing and commissioning of the facility.
+The Testing and Commissioning Plan will include, but is not limited to: - A description of the equipment to be tested - A description of the methodology to test the identified equipment - A list of goals and objectives for the test - A description of the quality control and quality assurance practices for the test methodology - Implement Testing and Commissioning Plan. - Prepare and provide a Testing and Commissioning Report for the facility that will evaluate the test results.
+The Testing and Commissioning Report will include, but is not limited to: - A description of the results of the cold test for the identified equipment - A description of any major changes that were made based on findings during the cold testing

-- Procurement Plan

-- Procurement Report

-- Construction Plan

-- Written Notification of Site Preparation

-- Major Project Change List

-- Construction Report

-- Written Notification of Completion of Construction and Installation
+• Prepare and provide Written Notification of Completion of Commissioning for the facility that will notify the CAM that commissioning activities have been completed and that the plant is ready to commence commercial operations.

 - Testing and Commissioning Plan

 - Testing and Commissioning Report

 - Written Notification of Completion of Commissioning

 [CPR WILL OCCUR DURING THIS TASK.
-SEE TASK 1.2 FOR DETAILS.]
+See Task 1.2 for details.]